OvertureMaps/transportation-splitter/README.md

 ### Executing program

-For simplicity all the code and parameters are currently included in one [notebook](TransportationSplitter.py), please set the input variables with appropriate values for `overture_release_version`, `base_output_path` and optionally `wkt_filter` with a polygon WKT if you want to only process the subset of the Overture data that intersects with it.
+For simplicity all the code and parameters are currently included in one [python script](transportation_splitter.py), please set the input variables with appropriate values for `overture_release_version`, `base_output_path` and optionally `wkt_filter` with a polygon WKT if you want to only process the subset of the Overture data that intersects with it.

 The list of columns that are considered for identifying the LRs values to split at is constructed at runtime out of input parquet's schema columns that have a `between` field anywhere in their structure.
 If you want to customize that behavior please set constants `LR_COLUMNS_TO_INCLUDE` or `LR_COLUMNS_TO_EXCLUDE`.

+If you are using databricks you can also add this repo as a git folder, see instructions [here](https://docs.databricks.com/en/repos/repos-setup.html).

 ## Version History